 There are several meta-analyses and systematic reviews (6, 9, 75, 82, 111, 124, 128, 260, 261, 262, 263, 265, 267, 268, 271, 274, 275, 277, 279, 280, 281, 282) on mistletoe therapy in oncological diseases applying different systematic methods.

-Some of these reviews were published before 1996 (267, 271, 282) or relate to mistletoe lectin I-standardised, i.e. phytotherapeutic mistletoe preparations (277).
+Some of these reviews have already been published before 1996 (267, 271, 282) or relate to mistletoe lectin I-standardised, i.e. phytotherapeutic mistletoe preparations (277).
 These and the reviews on immune stimulation, tolerability, dose finding or other indications than cancer are not analysed here.

 In the following, the reviews and meta-analyses are discussed sequentially, following the date of their publication.
 The most recent publications are always on the top of the list:

-Due to the expected local reactions, it is difficult or nearly impossible to conduct blinded trials with mistletoe therapy.
-This generally leads to mistletoe studies being rated low in all official study evaluations, since the evaluation of studies is based on the Jadad Score which awards five quality points:
+Due to the expected local reactions, it is difficult or nearly impossible to conduct blinded trials with mistletoe extracts.
+This generally leads to mistletoe studies being rated low in all official study evaluations, since the evaluation of studies is based on the Jadad Score which awards the following quality points:

-For a better assessment of the relevance of mistletoe studies, the analyses of Davies et al. 2017 and Naci et al. 2019 regarding the approval of cancer drugs by the European Medicines Agency (EMA) should be consulted.
+For a better assessment of the relevance of studies with mistletoe extracts, the analyses of Davies et al. 2017 and Naci et al. 2019 regarding the approval of cancer drugs by the European Medicines Agency (EMA) should be consulted.
 The cross-sectional analysis by Naci et al. was summarised in the journal Deutsches Ärzteblatt under the title "Studies on new cancer drugs often prone to errors" .
-If these quality assessments are compared with those of studies on mistletoe therapy, the quality of mistletoe studies can often be classified as equivalent to studies with conventional cancer drugs.
+If these quality assessments are compared with those of studies on mistletoe therapy, the quality of these studies can often be classified as equivalent to studies with conventional cancer drugs.